OWASP/www-project-top-10-for-large-language-model-applications/0_9_vulns/Training_Data_Poisoning.md

 9. [The poisoning of ChatGPT](https://softwarecrisis.dev/letters/the-poisoning-of-chatgpt/) A controversial but informative article on the risks of Data Poisoning in LLMs.
 10. [LLM10:2023 - Training Data Poisoning](https://owasp.org/www-project-top-10-for-large-language-model-applications/descriptions/Training_Data_Poisoning.html) A subsection on the Training Data Poisoning as a vulnerability type overview which was added to the original [OWASP Top 10 List for Large Language Models version 0.1 draft](https://owasp.org/www-project-top-10-for-large-language-model-applications/descriptions/).
 11. [Cloud Security Podcast by Google | EP68 How We Attack AI?](https://podcasts.google.com/feed/aHR0cHM6Ly9jbG91ZHNlY3VyaXR5cG9kY2FzdC5saWJzeW4uY29tL3Jzcw/episode/ZmI4ZWMyM2MtOGUwYi00YjQ1LTg5YjctMjBhOTUxMDM2YTIx?ep=14) A verbal podcast, which the first half listen highlights a rundown and examples of what Training Data Poisoning may look like at the surface with examples - Nicholas Carlini, Research Scientist @ Google.

-**Author Commentary (Optional):**

-It is a valid thought that the vulnerability of 'Prompt Hacking', AKA 'Adversarial Prompting' and 'Jailbreaking' are elevated in terms of risk if this vulnerability is not mitigated and remediated beforehand and within the major early lifecycle of a model and it's ongoing development.

-The vulnerability [Prompt Injection](https://github.com/OWASP/www-project-top-10-for-large-language-model-applications/blob/main/0_9_vulns/PromptInjection.md) could indirectly be another pivot point into this vulnerability if insufficient sanitization and filtering is performed when clients of the LLM application input is used to train the model.
-I.E, if malicious or falsified data is input to the model from a client as part of a Prompt Injection technique, this could inherently be portrayed into the model data.

-Another entry in the current [OWASP Top 10 List for Large Language Models version 0.1](https://owasp.org/www-project-top-10-for-large-language-model-applications/descriptions/) is [LLM06:2023 - Overreliance on LLM-generated Content](https://owasp.org/www-project-top-10-for-large-language-model-applications/descriptions/Overreliance.html) which elaborates on how this may impact and potentially influence consumers of the AI.
-This threat is therefore what I consider a chained risk vector and how this may impact and potentially influence consumers of the AI.